AlexandrSminrov/kazaam_fork/README.md

 Kazaam will throw an error if *any* of the paths in the source JSON are not present.

+It can also use the `"deleteEmpty"` flag to skip empty fields of the final result.

 Finally, shift by default is destructive.
 For in-place operation, an optional `"inplace"` field may be set.